Kim Kardashian Reveals She Lost 16 Pounds for Met Gala 2022: All the Details on Her Marilyn Monroe Look - E! Online

 When it finally fit, she explained, "I wanted to cry tears of joy."
 Now she's looking forward to eating pizza and donuts back at the hotel, she added in her red carpet interview.

 Kim also debuted a blonde hairstyle at the Met Gala, completing her Marilyn makeover.
-She stepped out with boyfriend Pete Davidson, who was dressed in a suit and sunglasses at the event.
+She stepped out with boyfriend Pete Davidson, who was dressed in a Dior suit and sunglasses at the event.
 He joked to Vogue, "She didn't let me wear my propeller hat but it's fine."

 After ascending the steps of the Met, Kim changed out of the original dress and into a replica, according to Vogue.